osexpert/Net9.BinaryFormatter/README.md

 ```
 It also does not use `FieldAttributes.NotSerialized` or `Type.IsSerializable (TypeAttributes.Serializable)`.

-Since it is independent, it also means it can not do anything out of the box, since no types is attributed `[Net9.BinaryFormatter.Serializable]` or implementing `Net9.BinaryFormatter.ISerializable`.
+Since it is independent, it also means it can not do anything out of the box, since no types is attributed `[Net9.BinaryFormatter.Serializable]` or implementing `Net9.BinaryFormatter.ISerializable`, not even primitive types like int.
 So you would need to change your code:
 ````
 from [Serializable] -> [Net9.BinaryFormatter.Serializable]